samy-bouchentouf/LKB/README.md

 # Running the Application

-The application uses a single command to start both services:
+The application uses a single command to start both services.

-- FastAPI Chatbot Service
-- Express Backend

 ## Start the Application

-From the project root:

 ```bash
 npm run dev
 ```

-Alternatively:
+or:

 ```bash
 npm start